-A lot of new portable vaporizers will be hitting the market late 2016 and early 2017.
+A lot of new portable vaporizers will be hitting the market in late 2016 and early 2017.
 Below you can check out the 8 NEW portable vaporizers hitting the market in quarter four.
-I’ll also list a couple more that I think we be either upgrade vaporizers, dropping prices, or coming out with a completely new vaporizer.
+I’ll also list a couple more that I think will upgrade vaporizers, drop prices, or come out with a completely new vaporizer.

 8 New Portable Vaporizers: